| Title: | Imprecise Imputation for Statistical Matching |

 Each such data.frame contains the precise observations which are compatible with its imprecise representation.

-No sanity check is performed on whether data
+No sanity check is performed on whether data actually

 contains imprecise observations or is in the form for denoting